 6.58.1 Applicability to language

 The vulnerabilities documented in ISO/IEC 24772-1:2024 6.58 apply to Java.
 As with other languages, it is recommended that deprecated classes, methods, and fields not be used.
-Java provides a way to express deprecation because as a class evolves, its API inevitably changes.
+Java provides a way to express deprecation since a classes’ API inevitably changes as the task evolves.
 Methods are renamed for consistency, improved methods are added, and fields change.
-To facilitate the transition to the new APIs, Java supports two mechanisms for the deprecation of a class, method, or field: an annotation and the Javadoc tag, which is the old method.
+To facilitate the transition to the new APIs, Java supports two mechanisms for the deprecation of a class, method, or field: an annotation and the Javadoc tag ( the old method) or an annotation in the class definition.

 Java annotations were introduced in Java 5 and are the preferred method.
 For either mechanism, existing calls to the old API continue to work, but the annotation causes the compiler to issue a warning when it finds references to deprecated program elements.
 Comments are inserted in the code prior to the @Deprecated annotation to warn users against using the deprecated item and provide information on what should be used instead.
 However, in some instances where there is not a suitable replacement, users should simply not use the method.

 Public class AdeprecatedExmp {